-Understanding the journey that consumers take as they shop, research and make purchases is essential for marketers to be able to optimize their marketing spend and create the best possible experience for their customers.
-Mapping that journey, means taking a broader view of the interactions that consumers have with our brands, all the way through the marketing funnel.
+Understanding the journey that customers take as they shop, research, and make purchases is essential for marketers to be able to optimize their marketing spend and create the best possible experience for their customers.
+Mapping that journey, means taking a wider view of the interactions that customers have with brands—all the way through the marketing funnel.

-This means that each customer interaction with a brand provides insights into where that consumer is in their journey and what their propensity to buy or act is at the moment.
-While performance marketing or lower funnel activity often gets the most focus, the activity and behaviors that consumers exhibit at the top of the funnel also provide valuable insights into their intent to buy and potential lifetime value.
+This means that each customer interaction provides insights into where they are in their journey and what their propensity to buy or act is at the moment.
+While performance marketing or lower funnel activity often gets the most focus, the activity and behaviors that customers exhibit at the top of the funnel also provide valuable insights into their intent to buy and potential lifetime value.

-This was the focus of the discussion during a session, “Race to the Top: Identifying Active Buyers Before They Submit a Lead,” at LeadsCon Las Vegas.
-During the session, Jaimie Pickles, GM of Insurance at Jornaya, Todd Jones, President of Retail Mortgage at BBMC and Eris Seidelman, Vice President for Performance Digital at Universal McCann discussed how brands in the mortgage and insurance industries are leveraging these insights to better understand their customers’ behavior and optimize their acquisition and contact strategies.
-Learn More.
+This was the focus of the discussion with Todd Jones, President of Retail Mortgage at BBMC and Eris Seidelman, Vice President for Performance Digital at Universal McCann, and I had about how brands in the mortgage and insurance industries are leveraging these insights to better understand their customers’ behavior to optimize their acquisition.

-In the insurance industry, this is very important as carriers are trying to re-band themselves as a one stop shop, able to provide for all of a consumer’s insurance needs.
-As these brands expand the depth and breadth of their offerings, the signals that consumers provide during their shopping and buying journey are becoming even more valuable.
+In the insurance industry, this is very important as carriers are trying to re-band themselves as a one-stop shop, able to provide for all of a customer’s insurance needs.
+As these brands expand the depth and breadth of their offerings, the signals that customers provide during their shopping and buying journey are becoming even more valuable.

-As we have discussed previously, these insights not only help them optimize their marketing programs, but also help inform their ideal customer profile.
-If you can understand the journey that your customers take and the signals they give during that journey, then it is much easier to identify prospects and leads who show similar behaviors and target them with the content and messages which have previously been successful.
+These insights not only help them optimize their marketing programs, but also help inform their ideal customer profile.
+If you can understand the journey your customers take and the signals they give during that journey, it’s much easier to identify prospects and leads who show similar behaviors and target them with the content and messages that have previously been successful.

-Using behavior and intent data from all stages on the consumer journey, marketers can identify customers who have a higher propensity to not only purchase one product or service, but other as well.
+Using behavior and intent data from all stages on the customer journey, marketers can identify customers who have a higher propensity to not only purchase one product or service, but others as well.
 For instance, customers who are shopping for one product, often exhibit behavior which provides clues into their need and intent to purchase additional products such as life insurance, investments, etc.

-In the mortgage industry, brands have similar needs to optimize their engagement with consumers during their shopping journey.
-As Todd Jones shared, “When someone is gearing up to purchase a home, there’s several things they’re going to need to look at.
-It’s not just the mortgage, it’s furniture, it’s insurance, and it’s any number of different aspects.
+In the mortgage industry, brands have similar needs to optimize their engagement with customers during their shopping journey.
+“When someone is gearing up to purchase a home, there’s several things they’re going to need to look at,” said Todd Jones. “ It’s not just the mortgage, it’s furniture, it’s insurance, and it’s any number of different aspects.
 You can try to look at the top of the funnel, are they behaving in a way that projects that they might be interested in buying a home right now.”

-Using those signals, brands can determine whether a consumer is in market, as well as where they are in their buying journey.
-As Eric Seidelman commented, “The challenge is when you start to get into some of those behavioral things and the attitudinal things that we’re looking at, it’s more difficult to target someone who likes to gather information and do research prior to making a large purchase decision.”
+Using those signals, brands can determine whether a customer is in market, as well as where they are in their buying journey.
+“The challenge is when you start to get into some of those behavioral things and the attitudinal things that we’re looking at, it’s more difficult to target someone who likes to gather information and do research prior to making a large purchase decision,” said Seidelman.

 That is where having the right data is key.
-Integrating existing data sources with third party data enables organizations to draw insights from consumer behavior to help them identify and target the right consumers at the top of the funnel with the right content and offers.
+Integrating existing data sources with third-party data enables organizations to draw insights from customer behavior to help them identify and target the right customers at the top of the funnel with the right content and offers.
 And as they progress in their journey, use that behavior and intent data to score, prioritize and optimize that engagement at each level of the marketing funnel to reduce their acquisition costs and increase their conversion rates.